gdsl/SOFTENG-306-PROJECT-1/README.md

 Software Engineering Design 2 (SOFTENG 306)

 How to clone repo:
-1. Follow the tutorial steps to create a package, call it whatever you like
+1. Follow the tutorial steps to create a package, call it se306project
 2. Navigate to the package folder
 3. *git init
 4. *git remote add origin https://github.com/gdsl/SOFTENG-306-PROJECT-1
-5. *git pull origin master
+5. *git fetch

 -- Note: --
-Refer to [Running ROS](https://github.com/gdsl/SOFTENG-306-PROJECT-1/wiki/Running-ROS) for more detailed steps
+Refer to [Setup](https://github.com/gdsl/SOFTENG-306-PROJECT-1/wiki/setup) for more detailed steps